Green Halloween: How to Have a Sustainable Halloween

 Halloween is one of the most fun holidays of the year!
-But all those tricks and treats can really add up... in the landfill.
-An estimated 2,000 tonnes of plastic waste will be generated from Halloween costumes in the UK alone.
-So don't be a monster (unless that's your costume) and make this Halloween a little more green.
+But all those tricks and treats can add up to a hefty impact on our planet.
+In fact, the spookiest thing about Halloween might just be the amount of waste that is produced as a result of the holiday.
+One 2019 study estimated that around 2,000 tons of plastic waste is generated from disposable Halloween clothing in the UK alone.
+And while halloween waste data is harder to come by in the United States, we can safely assume that the impact is significantly higher.
+So don't be a monster (unless that's your costume) and make your Halloween a little more green this. year!

 1. DIY Costume

-Support local businesses and farmers by shopping local for your pumpkins.
+Support local businesses and farmers by shopping local for your pumpkins!
 The pumpkins that you find at a big chain store are likely shipped from far away.
-Find a local farm and make a day out of picking your pumpkins.
+Find a local farm and make a day out of choosing the perfect jack o'lantern.
 You can also reduce food waste by preparing recipes with the insides, such as pumpkin pie or roasted pumpkin seeds!

 Save your money and re-purpose a tote bag or bucket for trick or treating.
 Many of the plastic Halloween buckets you purchase in a store only get used one time - now that's scary!
 Who says using an old pillow case or any ol' bag isn't cool?
 It's what's inside that counts.
 Give it new life with some spooky decorations to complete your look.